Ada-Developers-Academy/core-unit-3/learning-another-language/variables.md

 1. declaration
 1. assignment

-**Declaration** is the step of stating a variable's name and the type of variable it is.
+**Declaration** is the step of stating a variable's name, and what kind of variable it is.

-Different variable types determine the variable's scope and re-assignment properties.
+Different kinds of variables have different scope and re-assignment properties.
 Details are covered below!

 This is an example of variable declaration: